DeepNought/GetDataProject/README.md

 The R script should perform the following operations:

 - Merge the training and test datasets to create one dataset
-- Extract only the measurements on the mean and standard deviation of each measurements
+- Extract only the measurements on the mean and standard deviation of each measurement
-- Uses descriptive activity names to label the activities in the dataset
+- Use descriptive activity names to label the activities in the dataset
-- Appropriately labels the dataset with descriptive variable names
+- Appropriately label the dataset with descriptive variable names
-- From the dataset in the above step, creates a second, independent tidy dataset with the average of each variable for each activity and each subject.
+- From the dataset in the above step, create a second, independent tidy dataset with the average of each variable for each activity and each subject.

 #### Data Source and Getting the Data

 The work of generating, pre-processing and compiling the data was done by a number of researchers at [SmartLab][4], a Research Laboratory at the DITEN / DIBRIS Departments of the University of Genova.
 The paper describing this work can be found [here][5].
-The data, titled *Human Activity Recognition Using Smartphones DataSet,*  was made available to us [here][1] by the [UC Irvine Machine Learning Repository][2]
+The data, titled *Human Activity Recognition Using Smartphones DataSet,*  was made available to us [here][1] by the [UC Irvine Machine Learning Repository][2].

 #### Data Description

 According to the documentation provided with the dataset, the data was generated and built by recording 30 volunteer participants (subjects) performing daily living activities while carrying a waist-mounted smartphone embedded with inertial sensors.
-The daily activities were:
+The daily activities were describe as:
 WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, and LAYING.
-The embedded accelerometer and gyroscope sensors captured 3-axial linear acceleration and 3-axial angular velocity readings at a constant rate of 50Hz.
+The embedded accelerometer and gyroscope sensors captured tri-axial linear acceleration and tri-axial angular velocity readings at a constant rate of 50Hz.
 The resulting dataset was randomly partitioned into two sets, with 70% of the subjects selected for generating the *"training"* data and 30% the *"test"* data.
 One of our tasks was to combine these two sets into one dataset.